kamranbekirovyz/versionarte/README.md

 ## 👀 Before usage: terminology

+### `StoreVersioning`
-StoreVersioning: A model that represents the JSON structure mentioned earlier.
+A model that represents the JSON structure mentioned above.
 It contains versioning details of the app, such as the latest version number, minimum version number, changelog, and so on.

+### `VersionarteProvider`
-VersionarteProvider: A delegate that fetches an instance of StoreVersioning.
-It can be implemented to create other sources of VersionarteProviders such as Firestore, GraphQL, and so on.
+A delegate that fetches an instance of `StoreVersioning`.
+You can implement it to create other sources of `VersionarteProvider`s such as Firestore, GraphQL, and so on.

+### `RemoteConfigVersionarteProvider`
-RemoteConfigVersionarteProvider: A VersionarteProvider that fetches StoreVersioning based on the Firebase Remote Config.
+A VersionarteProvider that fetches `StoreVersioning` based on the Firebase Remote Config.

+### `RestfulVersionarteProvider`
-RestfulVersionarteProvider: A VersionarteProvider that fetches StoreVersioning information by sending an HTTP GET request to the given URL.
+A VersionarteProvider that fetches `StoreVersioning` information by sending an HTTP GET request to the given URL.

+### `LocalVersioning`
-LocalVersioning: A model that contains versioning details of the currently running app.
-It has three fields: androidVersion for the current version number of the running Android app, iosVersion for the current version number of the running iOS app, and platformVersion for the version number of the current platform.
+A model that contains versioning details of the currently running app.
+It has three fields: `androidVersion` for the current version number of the running Android app, `iosVersion` for the current version number of the running iOS app, and `platformVersion` for the version number of the current platform.
 The platformVersion property is a getter that returns the version number depending on the target platform of the app.

 ## 🕹️ Usage

 ### A basic example
-Below here is minimal example of `Versionarte` with Firebase Remote Config to retrieve a `VersionarteResult`:
+Below is a minimal example of how to use Versionarte with Firebase Remote Config to retrieve a VersionarteResult:

 ```dart
 final result = await Versionarte.check(